csvpath/csvpath/docs/qualifiers.md

 | Yes      | No      | No        |

 ### notnone
 `notnone` is set on a variable in an assignment to indicate that the assignment should only happen if the value being assigned is not None.

 On a function, `notnone` disallows None-valued arguments.
-This use is particularly important for declaring header values to be of a certain type and not `None`, e.g. `float.notnone(#temperature)`.
+This use is particularly important for declaring header values to be of a certain type _and_ not `None`, e.g. `float.notnone(#temperature)`.
+All functions declare their arguments internally as part of their implementation.
+Many are permissive, allowing `None` even where they limit the permitted type of argument.
+However, when you are declaring that a header must have a value that matches a certain pattern your need is different from when you are merely checking if a value exists.
+In the former case you need a firm determination that `None` is allowed, is not allowed, or is explicitly not important.
+In the latter case you are just checking if a value exists or not.

 All functions can take `notnone`.

 |Functions | Headers | Variables |
 |----------|---------|-----------|